-- 16. The conditions in the Syrian Arab Republic during the crisis, and the resulting dramatic economic downturn seen since 2019 have resulted in severe food security and nutrition gaps and challenges: - A total of 12.4 million girls, boys, women and men are unable to meet their food needs without food assistance, spurred by the increasing inability of Syrian families to purchase food of adequate quantity, quality and variety. - A total of 4.6 million people need support to reduce the prevalence and risk of malnutrition. - A decade of continuous crisis has depleted assets, erased livelihoods and eroded household and community resilience; the productive assets and infrastructure of the severely weakened agriculture sector need to be rebuilt to foster recovery and resilience.
+- 16. The conditions in the Syrian Arab Republic prior to the crisis, the crisis itself and the resulting dramatic economic downturn seen since 2019 have resulted in severe food security and nutrition gaps and challenges: - A total of 12.4 million girls, boys, women and men are unable to meet their food needs without food assistance, spurred by the increasing inability of Syrian families to purchase food of adequate quantity, quality and variety.